dmanning23/CellSpacePartition/README.md

 CellSpacePartition
 ==================

-A thing for splitting up a 2d game world into cells, used to speed up collision detection etc.
+A MonoGame library for splitting up a 2d game world into cells, used to speed up collision detection etc.